-The unit that Sand Point Weather has installed includes an experimental Volatile organic compounds (VOCs) sensor.
+The unit installed at Sand Point Weather includes an experimental volatile organic compounds (VOCs) sensor.
 Volatile organic compounds (VOCs) are emitted as gases from certain solids or liquids.
 VOCs include a variety of chemicals, some of which may have short- and long-term adverse health effects. ...
 VOCs are emitted by a wide array of products numbering in the thousands.

 The map above displays the Air Quality Index (AQI) for Particulate Matter <2.5 µm (PM2.5), averaged over 10 minutes, by default.
 Use the "Map Data Layer" drop-down to select other options.

 |Daily AQI Color||Levels of Concern||Values of Index||Description of Air Quality|

 |Green||Good||0 to 50||Air quality is satisfactory, and air pollution poses little or no risk.|

 |Yellow||Moderate||51 to 100||Air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.|

 |Orange||Unhealthy for Sensitive Groups||101 to 150||Members of sensitive groups may experience health effects.
 The general public is less likely to be affected.|